JuergenGutsch/blog/_source/_posts/2018-02-07-react-chat-part2.md

 ## Closing words

 By closing this post, the basic UI is working.
-This was easier than expected, I just stuck a little bit, by accessing the HTML elements to scroll the chat area and when I tried to access the current instance using this.
+This was easier than expected, I just stuck a little bit, by accessing the HTML elements to focus the text field and to scroll the chat area and when I tried to access the current instance using `this`.
 React is heavily used and the React community is huge.
-This is why it is easy to get help.
+This is why it is easy to get help pretty fast.

 In the next post, I'm going to integrate SignalR and to get the Websockets running.
 I'll also add two Web APIs to fetch the initial data.
-The current logged on users and the latest 50 chat messages, don't need to be pushed by the Websocket
+The current logged on users and the latest 50 chat messages, don't need to be pushed by the Websocket.
+Using this I need to get into the first functional component in React and to inject this into the UI components of this post.